samliddicott/guvciew-meet4k/README.md

 run the generated configure with the command line options passed.
 After configuration a simple 'make && make install' will build and install guvcview and all the associated data files.

+guvcview will build with Gtk3 support by default, if you want to use the Qt5 interface instead, just run ./configure --disable-gtk3 --enable-qt5

 Data Files:
 ------------